Topic: A Timeline of 1-Bit Music (1949-1979)

 Geoff Hill programs the CSIR Mk1 (CSIRAC) at the University of Sydney to play 1-bit music via the attached hooter.
 The music is performed in public on August 7th-9th. source, reconstructed recording, more recordings

-On September 7th, the BBC records the Ferranti Mark I at the University of Manchester playing 1-bit music.
+On December 7th, the BBC records the Ferranti Mark I at the University of Manchester playing 1-bit music.
 Programming by Christopher Strachey.
-This is the oldest surving original recording of 1-bit/computer music.
-There is also a second, unofficial version of the recording which was cut on acetate disk at the request of a certain Frank Cooper. source/recording, recording (F. Cooper version), source, source (F. Cooper interview)
+The recording was previously said to have been done on September 7th, but more recent research indicates that this is incorrect, and Strachey only completed the program around September 27th.
+There is also a second, unofficial version of the recording which was cut on acetate disk at the request of a certain Frank Cooper.
+This is the oldest surving original recording of 1-bit/computer music. source/recording, recording (F. Cooper version), source, source (F. Cooper interview), program analysis, further notes

 Norman Hardy and Ted Ross write a music program for the IBM 701.
 For this purpose, a control lamp on the console was rewired to the systems' speaker.
 According to Norman Hardy the music was even recorded on vinyl, but it seems the record is lost. source